 - 12-minute Walk/Run Test to estimate VO2max, which will allow us to determine aerobic fitness levels.

-In addition, in a collaborative effort with CSUN's Department of Health Services, we will also administer health surveys throughout the 10-week intervention that focuses on the relationship between mental health and exercise.
+In addition, in a collaborative effort with CSUN's Department of Health Sciences, we will also administer health surveys throughout the 10-week intervention that focuses on the relationship between mental health and exercise.